Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 The Ü project has its own build system, named *Bürokratie*.
 It simplifies building complex programs written in Ü, comparing to manual usage of Ü compiler.
-It's recommended to use it for building Ü projects.
+It's recommended to use it for building of Ü projects.

 A project to build consists of one or more packages.
 There is a root package, which may depend on other packages.